-We are delighted to welcome you to the updated Certificate in Investor Relations (CIR®) and International Certificate in Investor Relations (ICIR®) qualification programme.
-You are joining over 1,650 IR professionals who have taken the qualification over the past 10 years, recognised as it is in many international financial markets as the key foundation qualification for those entering the IR profession.
+We are delighted to welcome you to the Certificate in Investor Relations (CIR®) and International Certificate in Investor Relations (ICIR®) qualification programme.
+You are joining over 1,800 IR professionals who have taken the qualification over the past 11 years, recognised as it is in many international financial markets as the key foundation qualification for those in the IR profession.

-This edition of the CIR Study Guide was launched at the start of 2020, the 40th anniversary year of the IR Society.
+The current edition of the CIR Study Guide (which will be sent to you after registration) was launched at the start of 2020, the 40th anniversary year of the IR Society.
 There are chapters on topics such as ESG (Environmental, Social and Governance) and on consensus management, which are increasingly a focus of companies and shareholders alike, as well as updates on recent regulation and best practice.

-Both the CIR and ICIR guides have been brought up to date with the latest information and provides an excellent foundation for anyone working in IR - both in the UK and Internationally.
-It covers a range of topics, such as the practical aspects of the IRO role and its contribution to the corporate profile, alongside a broader look at financial markets.
+Both the CIR and ICIR guides have been brought up to date with the latest information and provide an excellent foundation for anyone working in IR - both in the UK and internationally.
+They cover a range of topics, such as the practical aspects of the IRO role and its contribution to the corporate profile, alongside a broader look at financial markets.
 There are a number of key technical sections on legal, governance and regulatory requirements and corporate reporting obligations.
-We have also introduced a new section on ESG, which is increasingly a focus for companies and investors, as well as updates on recent regulatory changes and best practice in IR.